 Length of Time to Pay Alimony

-Alimony is sometimes referred to as “rehabilitative” so that it’s only ordered for as long as the receiving spouse needs it.
+Spousal maintenance is sometimes referred to as “rehabilitative” so that it’s ordered only for as long as the receiving spouse needs it.
 If the divorce decree does not specify an exact date of when the payments will end, the payments continue until the court says otherwise.

 Alimony Is Not Just for Women

 If you’re looking to extend or end alimony, it’s best to consult with a divorce lawyer you can rely on.
-We can help advise you on your rights when it comes to both paying and receiving alimony and help determine a fair period for how long the alimony payments should last.
+We can help advise you on your rights when it comes to both paying and receiving alimony and assist in determining a fair period for how long the alimony payments should last.